mounirlamouri/storage.js/README.md

  * Chrome Android
  * Blackberry Mobile

-## Authors
+## Acknowledgment

-David Flanagan & Mounir Lamouri
+Thanks to Bent Turner, David Flanagan, Jonas Sicking and Yehuda Katz for their help.